-In discharging this obligation, the Board has:
+In discharging the Board's risk management responsibilities, the Board has:

 - In conjunction with the Chief Executive Officer, Audit Committee, internal and external audit, set up and monitored rigorous processes for risk management and internal controls to ensure that management prudently and efficiently manage resources, and the identification of the nature and magnitude of the Company's material risks.
-PGG Wrightson has a comprehensive Risk Policy and Group Risk Management Framework; - Considered the nature and extent of risks the Board is willing to take to achieve its strategic objectives.
-The Company is committed to the management of risk to achieve sustainability of service, employment and profits, and therefore takes on controlled amounts of risk when considered appropriate; - In conjunction with the Chief Executive Officer and Audit Committee, reviewed the effectiveness and integrity of compliance and risk management systems within the business.
-The Board receives and reviews regular reports on the operation of the risk management framework that includes policies and internal control processes, as well as any developments in relation to key risks.
-Reports include oversight of the Company's Group risk register and highlight the main risks to the Company's performance and the steps being taken to manage these; and - Established a separate management Risk and Compliance Committee that is responsible for the oversight of business risks and future risk strategy.
+PGG Wrightson has a comprehensive Group Risk Policy (including Principles, Risk Management Framework, and processes) that aligns with ISO Risk Management Standard; - Considered the nature and extent of risks the Board is willing to take to achieve its strategic objectives.
+The Company is committed to the management of risk to achieve sustainability of service, employment and profits, and therefore takes on controlled amounts of risk as considered appropriate; - In conjunction with the Chief Executive Officer and Audit Committee, reviewed the effectiveness and integrity of compliance and risk management systems within the business.
+The Board receives and reviews regular reports that includes policies and internal control processes, as well as any developments in relation to key risks.
+Reports include oversight of the Company's Group risk register and highlight the main risks to the Company's performance and the steps being taken to manage these; and

+• Established a separate management Risk and Compliance Committee that is responsible for the oversight of business risks, compliance and business continuity.

-- The Board maintains insurance coverage with reputable insurers for relevant insurable risks and recently renewed its insurance policies in accordance with the policy approach determined by the Board. - 6.2 In compliance with NZX Code Recommendation 6.2, PGG Wrightson has on page 10 of the 2021 Annual Report disclosed how it manages its health and safety risks and has reported on our health and safety risks, performance and management.
+The Board maintains insurance coverage with reputable insurers for relevant insurable risks and recently renewed its insurance policies in accordance with the policy approach determined by the Board.

+6.2 In compliance with NZX Code Recommendation 6.2, PGG Wrightson has on page 11 of the 2023 Annual Report disclosed how it manages its health and safety risks and has reported on our health and safety risks, performance and management.

-PRINCIPLE 7 - Independent Auditors
+PRINCIPLE 7 - Auditors